Talk to the Hand …

 The prefrontal cortex, the self-monitoring, problem-solving and decision-making part of the brain develops last.
 Young people are still learning to think things through and to consider the consequences of their actions, well beyond the date most of them will have started work.

-But, because the prefrontal cortex is still developing, adolescents rely on the limbic part of the brain to make decisions and solve problems.
+But, because the prefrontal cortex is still developing, adolescents tend to rely on the limbic part of the brain to make decisions and solve problems.
 The limbic part of the brain is hormonally awash with emotions, impulses, aggression and instinctive behaviour.
-Therefore it’s no wonder that the youth are not quite ready to enter the workforce.
+Therefore it’s no wonder that the youth are not quite ready to interact productively in the workforce.

 They never have been and, biologically, they never will be.